2sic/app-mobius-forms/README.md

 The Source Code is all here - so you can easily customize to your hearts desire!

 ---
 ## History

 * 2021-11
   * Updated to v12 best-practices
   * Removed all jQuery dependencies
   * Hybrid - now works in Dnn and Oqtane
 * 2022-03
   * Added web.config with required assemblies
-* 2022-04 v05.04.00
+* v05.04.00 2022-04
   * Changed all access to services to ToSic.Sxc.Services
   * Changed instances of Edit.Enable to page.Activate()
   * Changed uses of the `Eav.Configuration.IFeaturesService` to `Sxc.Services.IFeaturesService`
   * Updated JS to use new webapi methods (fetch -> fetchRaw)
-* 2022-06 v05.05.00
+* v05.05.00 2022-06
   * Replaced all base classes with their 2sxc 14 equivalents
   * Replaced all GetService<> with the new ServiceKit14
   * Updated webpack
   * Updated all toolbar configurations to use the IToolbarService
-* 2022-08 v05.05.01
+* v05.05.01 2022-08
   * Fixed the warning messages for the forms
+* v05.06.00 2023-05
+  * Removed _ from Filenames
+  * Replaced turnOn Tag with `Kit.Page.TurnOn`

 [//]: # "Note: use full http-link, so we can copy/paste this from wiki to readme.md"
 [2sxc]: https://2sxc.org/en/